-I've decided to get a Ford 302 (5ltr) V8 with a desired output of between 350-415 bhp.
+I've decided to get a Ford 302 (5 ltr) V8 with a desired output of between 350-415 bhp.
 But there was a problem.
-I couldn't work out how to drip-feed it with modern day management systems.
-Lots of head scratching ensued, and I nearly gave up to go the Chevy LS route with fuel rails and all kinds of whiz-bang stuff.
+I couldn't work out how to drip-feed it with a modern-day management system.
+Lots of head scratching ensued, and I nearly gave up to go the Chevy LS route with fuel rails and all kinds of whizz-bang stuff.
 But I really wanted an EFI based system feeding a Ford engine.

-So... not being ready to compromise, it was back to square one [and a bit] and me losing sleep...
+So... not being ready to compromise, it was back to the drawing-board and me losing sleep wondering what to do.
 And in this theme, it was back to the web to surf-and-suffer to find out what options were out there...
 I really didn't want to go the carb' route.

-Then, [for once] the web quickly came up trumps and I discovered the existence of square-bore EFI carb' lookalike units.
+Then, [for once] the web quickly came up trumps, and I discovered the existence of square-bore EFI carb' lookalike units.
 These, having all the necessary electronic management gubbins neatly embedded within a carburettor lookalike unit...
 A Eureka moment if ever there was one.
-This discovery made me a very happy camper indeed because one of these perched on top of my V8 will allow me to retain the classic vintage, clean look whilst taking advantage of modern-day electronic fuel and system management.
+This discovery made me a very happy-chappie indeed because one of these perched on top of my V8 will allow me to retain the classic vintage look whilst taking advantage of modern-day electronic fuel and system management.

-So with my surfing-and-searching, and defining-and-deliberating finished, I've decided to get my engine from the Engine Factory.
+So with my surfing-and-searching and defining-and-deliberating finished, I've decided to get my engine [and gearbox] from the Engine Factory.
 A US company.

 With respect to buying an engine from the UK, I did make inquiries to a number of companies.
 However, the vast majority didn't help themselves when I followed up that line of inquiry.
 Specifically...
 I don't think I'm being too picky by wanting a shed-load of information before parting with a shed-load of cash for a shed-load of engine.
 And quite frankly, obtaining the information I wanted from some companies proved to be a very frustrating experience.
 And trying to get some of them to define their "turnkey" products was like pulling teeth; their definition invariably being a very loosely-defined, broad-brush term, they having their own interpretation, and me having mine.

-As my engine is a major "long-pocket" investment, I needed information on parts, bolt on items, bling, assurances and total price (to include VAT and delivery.)
+As my engine is a major "long-pocket" investment, I needed information on parts, bolt on items, bling, assurances, and the total price (to include VAT and delivery.)
 And if I wasn't able to obtain these fairly easily I lost interest in that company and moved on.